 The predominant colour of the hard rock of the Upper Solway is red – the New Red Sandstones of St Bees, the River Eden area and the Annan area.
 It’s a stone I love, with its varied colours and the records it carries of its origins, whether in flashfloods and sandbanks or on aeolian dunes.

 This chapter in The Fresh and the Salt tells of the stone’s origins, its quarries, its uses, both along the Solway and abroad (sometimes inadvertently and as a by-product); there are also stories of the people, Victorians and those alive today, who use it and delight in it.
-‘Red’ refers to red brick too, made from the red clay often associated with coal mines: Allonby’s Reading Room is a good example – a building about which Charles Dickens was very scathing (it was later rebuilt, and recently restores – read the story in Chapter 6)..
+‘Red’ refers to red brick too, made from the red clay often associated with coal mines: Allonby’s Reading Room is a good example – a building about which Charles Dickens was very scathing (it was later rebuilt, and recently restored – read the story in Chapter 6).

 Fleswick Bay, below St Bees Head in Cumbria, is a marvel of coloured pebbles, smooth like ball-bearings, and naturally-sculpted stone.
 Poet Norman Nicholson wrote about this sandstone, and many people have carved words and names in the cliffs.
 Judy McKay told me her family’s stories and why her name is so beautifully inscribed.